MalekMansour/Sparkle-Pets/ideas.md

 With the mouse, cut a straight line from the pet's nails without hurting him while his paws move around the screen.

 ## Drop Ball Game
 The ball drops where the user chooses and it drops down to one of the holes.
+Each hole will earn a different amount of points.

 ## Memory Game
 Cards with cat pictures, get two together back to back and try to win as many points as possible in this card memory game.
+The game gets played alone.